 PARO – THIMPHU CAPITAL CITY – PHOBIJKHA – BUMTHANG –

-On arrival at the airport, our representatives from Big Bike Tours will greet you and drive you towards Thimphu.
+29,198ft) and other Himalayan Mountain ranges.
+On arrival at the airport, our representatives from Big Bike Tours will greet you and drive you toward Thimphu.

 Briefing on the trip: